Sustainability

 Economic Performance

-We sustain profitable growth to create shared value for our various stakeholders and contribute to wider society.
-Refer to financial performance on on this page
+Pursue sustainable and profitable growth to create shared value for our stakeholders and contribute to the wider society Refer to economic performance on this page

 Goal 9: Industry, Innovation and Infrastructure